apondi-art/graphql/README.md

 ## 📄 License

 This project is part of the Zone01 Kisumu curriculum and is intended for educational purposes.

-## 📞 Support

-For questions or issues:
-- Check the Zone01 Kisumu platform documentation
-- Review GraphQL documentation
-- Contact your learning facilitators

----

-**Built with ❤️ for Zone01 Kisumu learners**
+[LICENSE](LICENSE)